The Ultimate Authentic Greek Salad (Horiatiki)

 Preparation Steps

-- In a large bowl, combine the chopped cucumbers, halved cherry tomatoes, sliced red onion, crumbled feta cheese, and pitted kalamata olives.
+- In a large mixing bowl, combine the chopped cucumber, halved cherry tomatoes, sliced red onion, and kalamata olives.

-- Pour the dressing over the salad and toss gently to combine.
-Serve immediately or let it chill for about 30 minutes to allow the flavors to meld.
+- Pour the dressing over the vegetables and toss gently to combine.

 Notes